Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 ## The P2P revolution
 The P2P file sharing revolution began with Napster in 1999, launched by Shawn Fanning and Sean Parker.
 Napster started off as a viral service for sharing popular music.
 It clogged up bandwidth on college campuses as young people flocked to a new method of building digital music libraries.

-It wouldn't be long before it was thrust into the news headlines and national conscience, accelerated by legal challenges from Metallica and Dr. Dre.
+It wouldn't be long before it was thrust into news headlines and the national conscience, accelerated by legal challenges from Metallica and Dr. Dre.
 The [Streisand effect](https://en.wikipedia.org/wiki/Streisand_effect) struck again, and Napster took the world by storm.
 At its peak in 2001, the service had more than [80M registered users](https://www.lifewire.com/history-of-napster-2438592).

 Napster posed a direct threat to record labels.
 The RIAA began [filing lawsuits against file-sharing services in 1997](https://en.wikipedia.org/wiki/Trade_group_efforts_against_file_sharing#Litigation), eventually culminating in a strategy of suing individual consumers.
-They hoped scare tactics would create a chilling effect on file sharing, but record sales continued to decline from their 1999 peak.
+They hoped these tactics would create a chilling effect on file sharing, but record sales continued to decline after 1999.

 The RIAA decided that Napster had to be made an example.
 After a lengthy court case, a judge ruled Napster liable for all of its users' copyright infringement, despite the fact that Napster's servers did not host any copyrighted content.
 This legal doctrine, known as *vicarious infringement*, was the death knell of Napster and of any file sharing-based business model.
 Napster was driven to bankruptcy and forced to clamp down on all illegal file sharing.
 But Napster's defeat was only the beginning of the revolution.

-To the digital revolutionaries, the lesson of Napster was obvious.
+You see, to the digital revolutionaries, the lesson of Napster was obvious.
 Despite all its downloads being peer-to-peer, Napster operated a central server (primarily used for search indexing and peer discovery).
 This was its downfall.
 If the file sharing revolution were to continue, it would have to decentralize and become resilient to legal injunctions.

 A traditional war had to evolve into guerrilla warfare.